NishuGoel/frameworkAgnostic-searchBar/README.md

 3. Build using `ngx-build-plus`
 4. Using `--single-bundle flag` from `ngx-build-plus` library
 5. Publish the package to npm
 6. Use the search bar component in a react application.
-Check the usage of the same component in this react application here: <a href="https://github.com/NishuGoel/useAngularElementinReact.git" target="_blank"></a>
+Check the usage of the same component in this react application here: [https://github.com/NishuGoel/useAngularElementinReact.git]